florinpop17/app-ideas/README.md

 ## Plans for the future

-We are planning in the future to add different _Levels_ or _Tiers_ for the projects.
-This way you will be able to find easier a project which is more suited for your coding skills.
-You can start with easier projects and advance to the harder ones.
+We are planning in the future to create a website where you can easily browse through the projects.

 ## Contribution